Skip to main content

 "No screaming while the bus is in motion!" - Freddy Krueger

-Opening with a bravura scene that plays on the fear of heights, Freddy’s Dead starts as it means to go on, with an overtly cartoonish feel and plethora of big budget effects.
+Opening with a bravura scene that plays on the fear of heights and flying, Freddy’s Dead starts as it means to go on, with an overtly cartoonish feel and plethora of big budget effects.
 An acrophobic teen – who is revealed to be the last one of Springwood - finds himself falling out of a plane (accompanied by Mussorgsky’s A Night on Bald Mountain on the soundtrack) and down into his bedroom, only for his house to be swept back up into the air in a twister, with Krueger flying around it on a broomstick as the wicked witch from The Wizard of Oz.
-The teen awakens at the side of the road with amnesia, and winds up in a youth shelter for troubled teens and runaways.
-The on going themes of generational conflict, familial dysfunction and the depiction of parents as weak and ineffectual takes on a much more grotesque emphasis in this film, with the teens all coming from broken, abusive homes.
-The use of troubled teens as the main characters has shades of Dream Warriors; only on a much grittier, exaggerated scale.
+He awakens at the side of the road with amnesia, and winds up in a youth shelter for troubled teens and runaways.
+The on going themes of generational conflict, familial dysfunction and the depiction of parents as weak, uncaring and ineffectual continue here, but take on a much grittier emphasis in this film, with the teens all coming from broken, abusive homes.
+The use of troubled teens as the main characters has shades of Dream Warriors; here, however, it has a much darker tone.
 Indeed, the character of youth worker Maggie (Lisa Zane) is akin to Nancy in Part 3; she’s the only one who sides with the youths, while Tracy (Lezlie Deane), a survivor of parental abuse, emerges as one of the series’ most resilient, proactive Final Girls.
-Tough female characters are common place throughout the Elm Street movies, and the series never had the misogynistic reputation some of its peers did.
-Freddy Krueger really was an equal opportunities kinda killer.
-Interestingly, as they were in Part 2, all the victims in Freddy’s Dead are young men.
+Tough female characters are common place throughout the Elm Street movies.
+Interestingly, as with Part 2, all the victims in Freddy’s Dead are young men.

 Freddy’s Dead was designed to bid farewell to one of contemporary horror cinema’s most iconic bogeymen.
 While it certainly aims for an epic feel, it just can’t pull it off, and emerges as one of the weakest titles in the series.
-Talalay’s attempts to give it a darker, grittier edge are admirable, but are soon lost under the clownish Freddy shenanigans and ridiculous death scenes; one of which features a techy geek being sucked into a computer game and battered to death by a crudely animated Krueger.
+Talalay’s interesting approach imbue proceedings with a darker, grittier edge, however the clownish Freddy shenanigans and ridiculous death scenes (one of which features a character being sucked into a computer game and battered to death by a crudely animated Krueger) overwhelm everything.
 The film was a hit, unsurprisingly, and despite promising to kill off Freddy Krueger, the temptation to bring him back proved too much for New Line.
 What was most unexpected in the eventual follow up, however, was the involvement of the series’ original creator Wes Craven, and the genuinely intelligent, creepy and post-modern approach he would utilise to resurrect Freddy ‘One last time…’

 Popular posts from this blog